House of Ak-Kebek: Land ownership

 In pre-revolutionary Russia, the Zaisans of the Ak-Kebek dynasty, after becoming part of Russia, owned the territory of the Second Chui Volost.
 This land was given to them for personal use by the Imperial Cabinet.
 When the Kazakhs came to the Chui lands in the second half of the XIX century, they personally asked for permission to settle with Prince Ochurdyap Mangdaev, and paid him about 50 or 100 rubles a year.

 Tamga

 The Ak-Kebek dynasty had a tamga called Saraky (Саракай).
 This sign is associated with the goddess Umay.
-Tamga resembles a swastika, which meant the point of connection between Heaven and Earth.
+The tamga resembles a swastika, which meant the point of connection between Heaven and Earth.